Baker Street and Waterloo Railway: Paddington, 1906–13

 Having planned a westward extension in 1900 to Willesden Junction, the company had been unable to decide on a route beyond Paddington and had postponed further construction while it considered options.
 In November 1905, the BS&WR announced a bill for 1906 that replaced the route from Edgware Road to Paddington approved in 1900 with a new alignment.
 This had the tunnels crossing under the Paddington basin with the station under London Street.
 The tunnels were to continue south-east beyond the station as sidings, to end under the junction of Grand Junction Road and Devonport Street (now Sussex Gardens and Sussex Place).
 In a pamphlet published in 1906 to publicise the Paddington extension, the company proclaimed:

-The changes were permitted by the Baker Street and Waterloo Railway Act, 1906 on 4 August 1906, but the south-east alignment did not represent a suitable direction to continue the railway and no effort was made to construct the extension.
+The changes were permitted by the Baker Street and Waterloo Railway Act 1906 (6 Edw.
+7. c. clix) on 4 August 1906, but the south-east alignment did not represent a suitable direction to continue the railway and no effort was made to construct the extension.

 In 1908, the Bakerloo Tube attempted to make the hoped-for extension into north-west London using the existing powers of the North West London Railway (NWLR), an unbuilt tube railway with permission to build a line from Cricklewood to Victoria station.
 The NWLR announced a bill in November 1908 seeking to construct a 757 m connection between its unbuilt route beneath the Edgware Road and the Bakerloo Tube's Edgware Road station.
 The NWLR route to Victoria was to be abandoned south of the connection and the Bakerloo Tube's planned route to Paddington was to be built as a shuttle line from Edgware Road, which was to be provided with two additional platforms for shuttle use.
 The Bakerloo Tube was to construct the extension and operate the service over the combined route, which was to have stations at St John's Wood Road, Abercorn Place, Belsize Road (close to the LNWR station), Brondesbury (to interchange with the North London Railway's station and close to the MR's Kilburn station), Minster Road and Cricklewood.
 The Bakerloo Tube announced its own bill to make the necessary changes to its existing plans.